kmcelwee/fsi-web-scraping-seminar/seminar-1/delete-me.md

 ```

-Feel free to copy the following code into a Colab notebook and mess around with the `tweet`
+Feel free to copy the following into a Colab notebook and mess around with the `tweet`
 variable.
 Here are some examples of getting certain values:

 ```python